imagej/imagej.github.io/pages/2012-06-29_-_Fiji_papers_at_Nature_Methods.md

 ---

-![Cover of the July 2012 issue of Nature Methods with a mosaic by Pavel Tomancak](NM_cover.jpg
+![Cover of the July 2012 issue of Nature Methods with a mosaic by Pavel Tomancak](/images/pages/NM_cover.jpg
-"Cover of the July 2012 issue of Nature Methods with a mosaic by Pavel Tomancak")
+"Cover of the July 2012 issue of Nature Methods with a mosaic by Pavel Tomancak")"

 Nature Methods July issue [focuses](http://www.nature.com/nmeth/focus/bioimageinformatics/index.html)